hasibzunair/uniformizing-3D/README.md

 *    Windows 8
 *    Python 3.6

+### Environment setup

+You can create the appropriate conda environment by running

+`conda env create -f environment.yml`

 ### Directory Structure & Usage
 * `main`: Contains codes to replicate experiments
 * `others`: Contains helper codes to preprocess and visualize samples in dataset.